lyrasis/aspace-requests/README.md

 # aspace-requests

-Implements (currently by overriding) public interface requests functionality.
+Extends requests functionality by creating request records in ArchivesSpace.

 ## Summary

 - Handle requests for materials as event records within ArchivesSpace.
 - Upon creating a request the requester is given a reference id.
 - The requester is given a chance to cancel the request (via a link).
-- An agent record is created for the requester with email for correspondence.
+- An agent record is created for the requester with links to their requests.
 - Requests can be searched for, viewed and processed by staff.
-- No emails =)
+- Emails are optional =)

 ## TODO

 - Add lookup request in public ui by reference id?
 - Add requests report to summarize requests scoped by date range.
 - Privacy option (scheduled anonymization or purge of request events not "pending")
+- Add event details to email (overriding mailer templates via plugin issue)
+- Cancel email confirmation?

 ## Setup